hlibbabii/log-recommender/README.md

 This is a project for a master thesis with a title "Supporting logging activities by mining software repositories"

-## General Idea
+## General Goal

-The general idea is using a large number of projects from github to create a model that getting source code as input suggests different kind of information related to logging (e.g. place in code to put a logging statement, the text of the logging statement, log level etc.)
+The general goal is using a large number of projects from github to create a model that getting source code as input suggests different kind of information related to logging (e.g. place in code to put a logging statement, the text of the logging statement, log level etc.)